sabi-31/My_Perfect_Arch-linux/README.md

 > At this point we have a system with a lot of modern features and a good base install, while also having the capability to rollback in case of any issues.

 > You can stop using the guide now and make most of the further decisions on your own as to what type of Desktop Environment, Apps, Theming and Workflow you prefer.
-I will document my own rice and dotfiles in another Repo (Hyprland).
+I will document my own rice and dotfiles in [Another Repo](https://github.com/sabi-31/My_Arch-Linux_Dotfiles) (Hyprland).
 ---
 ---